 These vary by state; check with your states hunting or wildlife agency to find out when the season officially begins.
 If you live in the United States check out this list of Fish & Wildlife services to find out when each hunting season begins in your state.

 Avoid Going Out in the Woods On Opening Day/Weekend

 In many states opening day for certain hunting seasons is treated as a holiday.
-You’ll want to avoid being out in the woods on popular hunting days since you’ll encounter more hunters than usual during the opening of a popular hunting season.
+You’ll want to avoid being out in the woods with your dog on popular hunting days since you’ll encounter more way hunters than usual during the opening of hunting season.